Virginia Assessment Group (VAG)

 VAG membership is open to anyone with an interest in assessment practices within higher education.
-For more information, contact the President of VAG, Kathryne Drezek McConnell, at email@example.com.
+For more information, contact the President of VAG, Stephanie Foster, at firstname.lastname@example.org.

 Virginia Public Higher Education Policy on the Assessment of Student Learning

 Assessment has been a focus of the State Council since 1986, when SCHEV first began drafting guidelines for the assessment of student achievement.
 In recent years, the Council has sought to provide concrete, non-anecdotal evidence of student learning.
 In 2017, the State Council of Higher Education for Virginia approved a new policy on the assessment of student learning by public higher education institutions.
 Questions about this policy may be directed to Jodi Fisler, Associate for Assessment Policy and Analysis.